Flutterwave/Python-v2/README.md

 ===
 ## ```rave.Enaira```
-This is used to create Enaira wallet payments.
+This class is used to create Enaira wallet payments.

 **Functions included:**
 * ```.charge```